 Ima Hound 125F Glide

 At the beginning of this post, the question is: ‘What are the best IMA lures on the market?
 The answer is quite simple: Generally, all of them.
-That doesn’t mean to say you need to go out and buy every single IMA lure out there.
-This guide is for anyone that has not discovered some of these fantastic lures.
+That doesn’t mean you need to go out and buy every single IMA lure out there.
+This guide is for anyone who has not discovered some of these fantastic lures.

 Sure, you may have already come across IMA and probably got them anyway.
 There are countless other makes of lures out there that are equally effective; sometimes, picking the right ones out can be challenging if you don’t know what you are looking for as far as lures are concerned.
 So for those people, IMA is a great place to start.

 Now the Hound 125F Glide is a beast of a lure.
 Reading reviews others should be enough for you to buy this cracker from IMA.
 Incidentally, I have just seen the ‘Black Notch’, and my bank card is sweating straight away.
 It just looks terrific for those pitch-black nights of total darkness when nothing else seems to be working.

 It isn’t any wonder why this lure is so popular; It casts like a missile.
 Weighing in at 20 grams and that dynamic shape, it’s plain to see why it’s an absolute flyer.
 I mentioned the Savage Gear Sandeel Surf Walker earlier on, and if you look at the shape of this lure, you can see why it is probably my best lust for distance.
 The Hound is the same shape but not as long (I can not get the Surf Walker in the lure box).